Codeinwp/tweet-old-post/readme.md

 ## Changelog ##
+### 8.4.2 - 2019-08-23  ###

+* PRO Fix: Unauthorized error when updating Pro plugin
+* Fix: Error would occur if the user tried to sign in while the API credentials form fields were empty
+* Fix: Timer was not stopped if all accounts were removed using "remove all accounts" button
+* Fix: Removing an account and then immediately trying to add it back would attempt to validate with old API credentials

 ### 8.4.1 - 2019-08-19  ###

 * Fix: Use own keys button was appearing in Twitter modal for old installs